 Many people still have an inherent fear of data and analytics, and for good reason: the majority of the solutions developed for data management and analysis aren’t known for being accessible or user-friendly.

-Benefits of self-service analytics
+Benefits of self-service data analytics

 A solution designed with the end- user in mind should include the following elements:

-Mobile Accessibility: The ability to compete and remain relevant is critical to a company’s survival.
+The ability to compete and remain relevant is critical to a company’s survival.
 With mobile access to data, managers and team members are able to track sales KPIs, monitor inventory levels, and keep an eye on production while on-the-go, using a smartphone or tablet.
 The ability to quickly make fact-based decisions ensures companies are able to keep up with the speed of business.

-Easy to read: The ability to draw insight and take action is dependent on data that is presented clearly in an easy-to-understand format.
+The ability to draw insight and take action is dependent on data that is presented clearly in an easy-to-understand format.
 A self-service analytics solution should enable users to create customized dashboards for viewing relevant information in real-time.

-A single source of Truth: Oftentimes, data is stored in a variety of databases and silos.
+Oftentimes, data is stored in a variety of databases and silos.
 When users access data from disparate sources, the data can be fragmented and mistakes are made.
 The ability to trust data is essential to data-driven decision making.
 A self-service analytics solution will funnel data from your various sources into one single source so everyone has access to the same truth.

-Role-based: Self-service analytics should offer customizable, role-based access for individual users.
+Self-service analytics should offer customizable, role-based access for individual users.
 This ensures that users can query and explore the data relevant to their positions.
 This also prevents your warehouse team from accessing company financial information, or your sales team from having to weed through rebates data to find customer sales reports.

 Phocas is a global leader in self-service data analytics.
 Phocas is designed for users of all skill levels, empowering them with relevant sales, forecasting, inventory, pricing, profit margins, and other data to make decisions that will improve their individual and company performance.
-Phocas self-service analytics gives anyone, from the sales rep to the CEO, the ability to ask and answer questions of their data.
+Phocas self-service analytics gives anyone, from the sales rep to the CEO, the ability to ask and answer questions about their data.